More information soon

 Tickets for Dersingham Open Gardens cost £4 if bought in advance.
 Advance tickets will available from Dersingham Post Office in Post Office Rd. and we will let you know when they are available for purchase.
 On the two days of the event your advance ticket must be exchanged for the garden guide, which you can get from Dersingham Village Centre, opposite St Nicholas Church.
 There is a map available here which shows the location of the Centre.

-If you wish to pay on the day the cost is £5, which should be paid at the Church Hall.
-Here you will be given a guide, which includes a map and details of the gardens and art studios.
-Admission to art studios only is free.
+If you wish to pay on the day the cost is £5, which should be paid at the Centre.
+Here you will be given the guide, which includes a map and details of the gardens.

 Children under 16 are admitted free to the event but must be accompanied by an adult.

-The primary purpose of Dersingham Open Gardens is to raise money for St Nicholas, the village church, but this year a proportion of the profit from the event will go to the fund for the new Dersingham Village Centre, which is intended to replace the existing Church Hall.
+The primary purpose of Dersingham Open Gardens is to raise money for St Nicholas, the village church, and also the Dersingham Village Centre, which is a hub for the local community.
 Many of the expenses of running Open Gardens are defrayed by voluntary work or financial contributions, ensuring that the maximum amount goes to worthy causes.

 Touring round gardens, examining artwork, stocking up with plants from a garden stall.
 All guaranteed to make you feel in need of refreshment!
-At Dersingham Open Gardens the hard working catering teams will be in action in the Church Hall.
-If you are too far from there and in need of refreshment, a couple of the gardens will be serving teas and coffee.
+At Dersingham Open Gardens the hard working catering teams will be in action in the Village Centre.
+If you are too far from there and in need of refreshment, a couple of the gardens will be serving teas, coffee and cake.
 See the guide for details.